 - Outside the walls are 3 ponds – can you spot froglets in the Spring, Damsel flies in the sunshine and reed mace (bullrushes) around the North Pond?

-- Over the summer there are free trails, activity starters and woodland walks every day of the week and midweek during holidays there are craft activities, special events and a whole range of creative things to do.
+- Over the summer there are free trails, activity starters and woodland walks every day of the week and midweek during holidays there are craft activities, special events and a whole range of creative things to do, check our tickets/events pages and social media for updates or sign up for our email newsletter.

 We have a special ticket to make an easy, and cost effective, way for young people and their grown-ups to enjoy the Gardens.
 Click here for information on the Family Activities Annual Pass